Parking-Master/FPS3/README.md

 <br>
 <br>

+> ### :exclamation: Beta release 1.0
+> Version 1.0 has been released as a beta release.
+In a beta release, things are playable and usable, but some items and in-game features will still be updated until 4/16/23 as "beta version 4.0".
+>
+> Read the below documentation to learn more about what has been released.

 ## Why it is better then all other FPS games
 With the FPS series (FPS, FPS2, and FPS3), all of the games jurastically change on each game.